MinterTeam/minter-js-sdk/README.md

 `txParams.nonce` - optional, if no nonce given, it will be requested by `getNonce` automatically.
 `txParams.gasPrice` - 1 by default, fee multiplier, should be equal or greater than current mempool's min gas price.
 `gasRetryLimit` - count of repeating request, 2 by default.
 If first request fails because of low gas, it will be repeated with updated `gasPrice`
+`mempoolRetryLimit` - count of repeating request, 0 by default.
+If first request fails because of error "Tx from address already exists in mempool", it will be repeated after 5 seconds (average time of the block) to try put it in the new block
 Returns promise that resolves with sent transaction hash.

 *Please note: always check that sent transaction has no errors (tx in block should have `code: 0`).
 Otherwise errored tx will not be applied*